mdonnalley/e-bikes/CODEY.md

 - Use the `sf_deploy_metadata` tool to merge the PR and deploy to production.
 - NEVER use any other merge/deploy tool.

+**Recommended Next Steps:**

+- "Should I check Scale Center to verify that we've resolved the performance issue?"

 ### Re-check Scale Center to verify improvement

 **Instructions:**

 - Use the `get_scale_center_status` tool to re-check Scale Center to verify the improvement.

+**Recommended Next Steps:**

+- "Would you like me to write up an RCA?"

 ### Write an RCA in a Slack Canvas